simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 * Redesigned global Hiera configuration to support more complex libkv deployment scenarios.
-The limited libkv Hiera configuration, `libkv::url` and `libkv::auth`, has been replace with a Hash `libkv::options` that meets the configuration requirements specified in [Configuration](#configuration).
+The limited libkv Hiera configuration, `libkv::url` and `libkv::auth`, has been replaced with a Hash `libkv::options` that meets the configuration requirements specified in [Configuration](#configuration).

 * Standardized error handling